AanZee/conventions/javascript/README.md

 By using `Array.prototype.reduce` in the example above, we can define a variable and abstractly assign its logic in one go, thus saving 5 lines of code (whilst maintaining readability), an unneeded variable and a headache ahead.

+Note that we also assign variables once and **never change their values**, complying with the [functional immutability paradigm](#immutability) (as in: state is immutable, use copies instead), unlike within a `for`-loop or `.forEach` clause, which don't have return values and need to re-set other variables.

 Another example, using `Array.prototype.filter`:

 **Right:**